nickcam/AnimatedEnvironmentLayer/README.md

 GRIB files are a common format for meteorologcical data.
 See here for more info: [https://en.wikipedia.org/wiki/GRIB](https://en.wikipedia.org/wiki/GRIB).

+Things such as wind, currents, waves etc, can be modelled.
+There's just two wind data files used as test data included in the repo.

 The layer requires the GRIB files to be converted to json for use.
 This tool is used to do that conversion:
 [https://github.com/cambecc/grib2json](https://github.com/cambecc/grib2json)

 # Credit
 This is essentially just an arcgis and typescript port of this awesome project -